When Switching Coils

 Your online seller may be unresponsive.
 If you don’t get a response then take the bull by the horns and find out for yourself!
 A quick diagnosis on the heat coil plug is not as hard as it sounds.
 You will come out with the information you need to replace your gear.
 You might also learn a handy skill in the process!

-How to find your heat coil pin wiring order (the manual way):
+How to find your heat coil pin wiring order: